bryanwweber/orbital-mechanics-notes/constants-of-orbital-motion/angular-momentum-is-conserved.md

 Thus, the system satisfies conservation of angular momentum.

 :::{tip}
-You can also verify this by taking the cross product of the relative position vector with Eq. {eq}`eq:two-body-relative-motion`.
+You can also verify this by taking the cross product of the relative position vector with @eq:two-body-relative-motion.
 :::